 Aims and Scope

-American International Journal of Biology and Life Sciences is an internationally refereed journal, published by the American Center of Science and Education, United States.
+American International Journal of Biology and Life Sciences is a Double-Blind Peer-Reviewed Refereed International Journal published by the American Center of Science and Education, United States.
 The journal is published in both print and online versions.
 The online version is free to access and download.
 The subject areas include, but are not limited to the following fields:

 • Hydrobiology